popyoung/Kokoro-TTS-Local/README.md

 ## License

-This project is licensed under the Apache 2.0 License.
+Apache 2.0 - See LICENSE file for details